Hoppel poppel: Description

 The basic form of the dish was just potatoes, onions, meat and scrambled eggs, but more elaborate variations could be devised with green peppers, melted cheese and mushrooms.
 The meat could be ham, bacon, sausage, or even all-beef salami.
 Hoppel poppel was served at Jewish delicatessens (despite not strictly adhering to kosher dietary regulations) and these establishments made the dish with all-beef salami.

 Preparation

 With bacon

-To make Hoppel Popel the first step was to cook the meat in a skillet, then set the cooked meat aside and add the onions to cook in the drippings.
+To make Hoppel Poppel the first step was to cook the meat in a skillet, then set the cooked meat aside and add the onions to cook in the drippings.
 The onions were removed from the pan once they took on a golden color, and butter was added to the remaining drippings, then the potatoes were seasoned with salt and pepper and when they were browned the meat and onions were returned to the pan and the eggs added until the eggs set.